 Goalscorer markets can also be combined with the outright markets to extend the odds given.
-For example if you were to choose Messi to score anytime in the match, you may wish to combine this selection with the Barcelona win to strengthen the level of return slightly.
+For example, if you were to choose Messi to score anytime in the match, you may wish to combine this selection with the Barcelona win to strengthen the level of return slightly.
 This option is usually available as a single selection rather than actually physically having to combine it.

 Both teams to score

-One of the most popular markets currently away from the outright market is the both teams to score markets.
+One of the most popular markets currently away from the outright market is both teams to score markets.
 Here, you are simply betting on whether both teams will score or not.
 With goals being scored anywhere from the first minute to the final kick, this type of bet usually keeps the adrenaline rushing right up to the final whistle.

 Single odds on this type of bet are usually quite consistent, hovering around the evens mark.
-However, bundle a few of these selections together in to an accumulator and the odds soon become a lot more attractive.
+However, bundle a few of these selections together into an accumulator and the odds soon become a lot more attractive.

 This market can also incorporate the outright selection too.
 For example, the home team to win and both teams to score.
 It only takes three or four of these types of picks to bring about astronomical returns.
 Be warned though, this does look a lot easier than it is in reality.
 Hence the hefty odds attached to winning one.

-Handicap betting can be attached to a football fixture to bring about either less risk or a greater return on the outright selections.
+Various forms of handicap betting can be attached to a football fixture to bring about either less risk or a greater return on the outright selections.
 These are usually represented by a positive or negative symbol followed by a number.
 Eg, Home team +2 or Away teamTeam -1.